 This was the week of the announced Google mobile update.
 The update has been dubbed “Mobilegeddon” in the SEO industry, but up until today, it wasn’t exactly living up to expectations.
 The idea though, is very simple: if your website isn’t deemed mobile friendly, it won’t rank as well in mobile search results (which, in itself, seems like a no-brainer).

 Not sure what Mobilegeddon is?
-In this video I explain what Mobilegeddon is, why it was created and what the consequences of this update are.
+In the video, I explain what Mobilegeddon is, why it was created and what the consequences of this update are.

 Impact of Mobilegeddon

 In their post about Mobilegeddon earlier this week, SearchMetrics showed some data for earlier experiments they’d seen.
 Those changes looked to be pretty dramatic in the mobile SERPs, showing a comparison between Monster.com and Indeed.

 SearchMetrics uses a ranking called “Visibility” which is, simply explained, a computation of the traffic for a group of keywords and a site’s ranking for those keywords.
 Each keyword gets a value, and all the values of all the keywords a site ranks for are added up.
 This metric makes it possible to compare sites, between each other and from week to week.
 Earlier this week SearchMetrics unveiled their new Mobile search visibility numbers.

 I reached out today to Marcus Tober, SearchMetrics’ CEO (disclosure: he’s also a long time industry friend of mine).
 Up until now, those visibility numbers were almost completely the same as the desktop numbers, but they’re starting to vary by a lot now, indicating Mobilegeddon is truly starting.
 As of the time of publishing of this post, the only data they have live is for Germany, but their US data is expected soon.

 A good example is onlinekosten.de, which looks horrible on mobile: